RallyTools/RallyRestToolkitForPython/doc/source/interface.rst

 .. warning::

         This method only works when the collection attribute on the target_item is Modifiable.
-        Consult the AgileCentral WSAPI documentation for the target_item attributes to see whether the attribute of interest has a notation of 'Collection Modifiable  yes'.
+        Consult the Rally WSAPI documentation for the target_item attributes to see whether the attribute of interest has a notation of 'Collection Modifiable  yes'.
 If there is no 'Colletion Modifiable' notation or the value for that is 'no', then use of this method should not be attempted.
-        At this time, the AgileCentral WSAPI schema endpoint does not include information about 'Collection Modifiable' for any of the attributes, you'll have to consult the documentation.
+        At this time, the Rally WSAPI schema endpoint does not include information about 'Collection Modifiable' for any of the attributes, you'll have to consult the documentation.

 .. method:: dropCollectionItems(target_item, collection_items)